marcelodecarli/marcelodecarli/README.md

 - 📃 This is my personal page <a href="https://marcelodecarli.github.io/MarceloDeCarliRocha/" target="_blank">Use this link to access the page</a>
 - ➕ This is my first working calculator, you can access clicking on the link [Calculator](https://marcelodecarli.github.io/calculadora/)
-- 🦸‍♂️ This game is about hitting the random Ralph image the most times, you can try clicking on the link [Detona Ralph](https://marcelodecarli.github.io/jogoDetonaRalph/)
+- 🦸‍♂️ This game is about hitting the random Ralph image the most times, you can try clicking on the link [Hitting Ralph](https://marcelodecarli.github.io/jogoDetonaRalph/)
 - 🀄 This game is like Rock, Paper and Scissors, I adapted the appearance of cards from the Yu-Gi-Oh cartoon, you can try clicking on the link [Paper and Scissors](https://marcelodecarli.github.io/jogoCartasYu-Gi-Oh/)
 - 🕵️‍♀️ This is the memory game, you can try clicking on the link [Memory Game](https://marcelodecarli.github.io/jogoDaMemoria/)
+- 🎹 This is the virtual keybord, you can try play clicking on the link [Memory Game](https://marcelodecarli.github.io/TecladoMeu/)

 ---